KIC/pandas-ml-quant/Readme.md

 ### [pandas-ta-quant](pandas-ta-quant/Readme.md)
 Technical analysis library.

-It is a pure python re-implementation of the famous TA-Lib and some custome indicators on top i.e. GARCH.
+It is a pure python re-implementation of the famous TA-Lib and some custom indicators on top i.e. GARCH.
 Use `df.ta.help` to see all possible indicators.
 ![Ta Plot](./.readme/images/multi_index.png)